cjmcgraw/mlmodel-manager/readme.md

 production.

 The purpose of this project is relatively simple.
-I needed the ability to dynamically serve production read machine learning docker containers to an environment where they could be communicated with, at scale, with the external world.
+I needed the ability to dynamically serve production ready machine learning docker containers to an environment where they could be communicated with, at scale, with the external world.
 The implementation of doing this is actually quite complicated though.
 It relies heavily on the underlying technology that you are using.
 Because of this, this project exists as an abstraction